NerdCademyDev/NerdCademyDev/README.md

 # NerdCademy

 - 👋 Hi, I’m James @NerdCademyDev and I make YouTube videos helping beginners learn software development
-- 👀 I’m interested in GoLang, C, C++, Python, Kotlin, Embedded, some mobile and web dev
+- 👀 I’m interested in GoLang, C, C++, Rust, Python, Embedded, some mobile and web dev
 - 🌱 I’m currently learning ... does the learing ever end?
 But currently more Go, some Kotlin, and dabbling in Embedded
-- 📫 How to reach me james@nerdcademy.dev
+- 📫 How to reach me info@nerdcademy.dev (serious inquiries only)

 <!---
 NerdCademyDev/NerdCademyDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.